 Finding an accountability partner can make reaching your goals more fun and potentially easier.

 This works because you won’t be going at it alone, you’ll have someone to talk to who is going through a similar process as you, you’ll have someone else pushing you to succeed, and more.

-There are many ways to find an accountability partner.
+When you start setting 2024 goals, think about who else in your life might also be trying to work towards the same things.
 This can be someone you know, such as a friend, family member, coworker, and so on.
-They can even be a stranger, such as someone you met online with a similar goal.
+They can even be a stranger, such as someone you met online who has a similar goal in mind.

 Also, when you have a partner, you are likely to try things outside of your comfort zone, and often we find the most success in the things that scare us.